 - In "Daring Don't", Daring Do/A.K.
 Yearling sends a Mook flying across the room with a hip-check during a fight scene.
 Bonus points for the rump-bump being a counter, happening when the guy was in mid-air and pouncing on her.

 - One of Ahuizotl's minions also does this to Pinkie Pie at the climax of the episode.

 - Done by Betty Boop to two other woman in her "I Wanna Be Loved By You" musical number in the animated special, "The Romance of Betty Boop".

-- In one episode of Phineas and Ferb, during a flashback to a soccer game, Baljeet and Mishti both use this to bounce the other out of the way.
+- In one episode during a flashback to a soccer game, Baljeet and Mishti both use this to bounce the other out of the way.

 - Subverted when Perry and Candice switched bodies and tried to hit Doofenschmirtz with his tail, only to realise he no longer had one.